select-8/mock-bigthief-htmlsite/README.md

 #### Inspiration - The persona of Big Thief

-Inspiration for the site's content as well as the general look and feel came mainly from the band's own website, their music and from various interviews I have read or seen with the group.
+Inspiration for the site's content as well as the general look and feel came mainly from the band's own website, their music and lyrics, and from various interviews I have read or seen with the group.
 Their persona, in particular that of the band's leader and songwriter Adrianne Lenker, is one of mystery, darkness, and contrast.

+      I'll be your real tough cookie with the whiskey breath I'll be a killer and a thriller and the cause of our death

 - https://bigthief.net
 - https://www.stereogum.com/2014756/adrianne-lenker-big-thief-interview-abysskiss/franchises/interview/